Fly and Bug Zapper: The Ultimate Guide to Pest Control

 1. Unplug and Cool: Disconnect the power and allow the unit to cool down for at least 15-20 minutes.

 2. Empty Collection Tray: Carefully remove the collection tray at the bottom (if your model has one).
 Empty the contents into a trash bag.
-Wash the tray with mild soap and warm water, then rinse thoroughly and let it air dry completely before reinstallation. [cite: 2, 5 in ‘bug zapper safety and maintenance’] If there’s no tray, gently turn the unit upside down and shake out dead insects.
+Wash the tray with mild soap and warm water, then rinse thoroughly and let it air dry completely before reinstallation.
+If there’s no tray, gently turn the unit upside down and shake out dead insects.

 5. Reassemble and Test: Once all parts are dry, reassemble the zapper.
 Plug it back in and test its function briefly.